samthau/gov1347/index.md

 Examination of a binomial model, and thinking about some alternate models that may be useful in the coming weeks.

 # [Appendix](Posts/appendix.html)
 A running log of content that does not quite fit into the blog.
 If updated to go along with a post, a note will be made in the corresponding blog post.
+Last updated for [5.
+Probabilistic Models](Posts/prob1.html).